superfly/docs/reference/configuration.html.md

   image = "flyio/hellofly:latest"
 ```

 The image builder is used when you want to immediately deploy an existing public image.
-When deployed, there will be no build process; the image will be prepared and uploaded to the Fly infrastructure as is.
-This option is useful if you already have a working Docker image you want to deploy on Fly or you want a well known Docker image from a repository to be run.
+When deployed, there will be no build process; the image will be prepared and uploaded to Fly.io infrastructure as is.
+This option is useful if you already have a working Docker image you want to deploy on Fly.io or you want a well known Docker image from a repository to be run.

 ### Specify a Dockerfile